Which country is cheaper, the USA or Belgium?

 Yosemite: Campgrounds and back country trails make this area a backpacker's paradise.

 Yellowstone: Backpackers will appreciate the campgrounds and affordable facilities that are found around the park.
-Reservations are recommended well in advance.
+Reservations are recommended well in advance, particularly if you're hoping to stay inside the park.

-For students, both Belgium and The USA are fairly comparable places to visit.
+For students, both Belgium and The USA are great places to visit.

 It's common for students to visit Belgium.
 With major universities attracting students from all over the world, along with an active nightlife and bar scene, as well as affordable travel options, this country is a pretty good place for students.
 You'll find hostels, affordable food, fun cafes, and cheap activities in Brussels, Antwerp, Ghent, and other cities.
 The largest university areas are found in Brussels, Leuven, Liege, Ghent, and Antwerp, so you might want to focus on these areas if you're visiting or are interested in studying abroad.